 - 15. Do you see a drastic change in the least squares regression line?
-Explain! - 16.
+Explain!

+No, while the outlier pulls the regression line towards it, the points above the outlier counter the effect that the outlier has thus minimizing it. - 16.
 Do you think you will still get good predictions for the regression line calculated with the outlier?
 Explain!